 While the other models we tested are all easy to use, they require the extra step of peeling the garlic clove before it can be pressed or chopped.
-The Vantic, Garlic-A-Peel, and Chef N'Zoom all come with silicone garlic peelers to help make this step easier and ensure you don't get pesky garlic skin sticking to your fingers and under your fingernails.
+The Vantic, Garlic-A-Peel, and Chef'n GarlicZoom all come with silicone garlic peelers to help make this step easier and ensure you don't get pesky garlic skin sticking to your fingers and under your fingernails.
 While easy to use, the Joseph Joseph and NexTrend twist do not come with any peeling accessories, and you must peel your garlic cloves yourself to use them.

 The models that "chopped" instead of "pressed" the garlic produced the least amount of garlic waste overall.
-The Garlic-A-Peel was our top pick for effectiveness, as little to no pulp was left stuck on the pressing lid or the grate after the garlic was pushed through.
+The Garlic-A-Peel was our top pick for effectiveness, as little to no pulp was left stuck on the pressing lid or the grate after pushing the garlic through.
 The convenient removable chamber collects all the garlic and is easy to dump into a bowl, pot, or pan, and scrape out the last pieces of garlic with a spoon for full use of the entire clove.
-The Chef N'Zoom also chops the entire clove of garlic, but some will get stuck on the walls of its narrow chamber, causing some minced pieces to be too cumbersome to extract.
+The Chef'n GarlicZoom also chops the entire clove, but some bits tend to get stuck on the walls of its narrow chamber, resulting in some minced pieces being difficult to extract.
 The NexTrend Garlic Twist has a large chamber to scrape garlic out of, but some will inevitably get stuck in the cross-cutting teeth.

 Ease of Cleaning

-While the chopping-style presses like the Chef N'Zoom and the Garlic-A-Peel could only chop one to two small pieces of garlic at a time, their chambers are equipped to hold up to 5 or 6 minced cloves.
+While the chopping-style presses like the Chef'n GarlicZoom and the Garlic-A-Peel could only chop one to two small pieces of garlic at a time, their chambers are equipped to hold up to 5 or 6 minced cloves.
 After peeling several cloves of garlic, you can easily chop them with these devices in succession, no in-between cleaning necessary, and have a large quantity of garlic ready for your recipe.

-Our testers got excited by the large chamber of the NexTrend 3rd Generation Garlic Twist and quickly filled it up with seven cloves of garlic only to find that this was a little too much for the simple twist to handle.
-While the chamber is large, the teeth that cut the garlic are small, so it is best to twist 1 to 2 cloves of garlic at a time.
-But like the Chef N'Zoom and the Garlic-A-Peel, the NexTrend can be used to chop garlic cloves in succession, storing a large amount of mince in its chamber.
+Our testers got excited by the large chamber of the NexTrend Garlic Twist and quickly filled it up with seven cloves of garlic, only to find that this was too much for the simple twist to handle.
+While the chamber is large, the teeth that cut the garlic are small, so it is best to twist one to two cloves of garlic at a time.
+But like the Chef'n GarlicZoom and the Garlic-A-Peel, the NexTrend can be used to chop garlic cloves in succession, storing a large amount of mince in its chamber.

 While some might not be concerned with the overall build quality of something as simple as a garlic press, others might value longevity and good materials in all their kitchen appliances.
 We examined each model to see how well they were built and what they were made of.